mirnahabib/packmanProj/README.md

 Make sure to add environment variables to be able to use commands in terminal

+To run crawler :
+pip install selenium flask webdriver-manager #make sure to run these commands with adminsitrator permission and install chrome webdriver : https://sites.google.com/a/chromium.org/chromedriver/downloads

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).